 It was still great fun, and the 135 with the small wing is so nice on the downwind.

 All in all, it was a nice trip.
 And it shows that you do not need to have huge gear to go for a nice long distance.
 But of course, I could have done it much quicker with a 9.0, 1m board and 1000 wing.
 80km sailed, and 3 hours. “

 Here is a video of Øyvind in long distance mode (not the same day):

 I did take some precautions before my trip.
 Here is what I usually have with me for long-distance foiling:

-Use a warm wetsuit, floating west and helmet.
+- Use a warm wetsuit, floating impact vest, and helmet.